josephryan/Beroe_genome/05-DIFFERENTIAL_GENE_EXPRESSION/dge_commands.md

 # COMMANDS USED TO PERFORM DIFFERENTIAL GENE EXPRESSION ANALYSES

 ## IDENTIFYING SINGLE COPY ORTHOLOGS
-_B. ovata_ protein models and _M. leidyi_ protein models were used as input for OrthoFinder
+_Beroe ovata_ protein models and _Mnemiopsis leidyi_ protein models were used as input for OrthoFinder

 ### OrthoFinder analysis
 ```